IamOmaR22/IamOmaR22/README.md

 ## ABOUT ME 👋

 A Full Stack Developer with Experience in Python, Django, PostgreSQL / SQLite / Firebase / MySQL.
 Looking for opportunities, learning new skills, and polishing current ones.
-I'm open-source development enthusiast.
+I'm an open-source development enthusiast.

 Have also been involved in personal research on Machine Learning and Natural Language Processing.
 <!--